 With the importance of movies, TV series and video games, an entertainement system HAS TO have a TV in it.
 It is actually one of the most important component of the entertainment system at least in the main rooms.
 Different points have to be checked when choosing the TV.
 Let us go through.

-I think of the TV firstly as a display, it of course embed a TV tuner that lets us watch the broadcast TV, but this is not something I’ll go into because firstly it is very localised due to different broadcast standard but it is as well a very mature tech that is anyway present in all TV with the latest revision that matches your location.
+I think of the TV firstly as a display, it of course embeds a TV tuner that lets us watch the broadcasted TV, but this is not something I’ll go into because firstly it is very localised due to different broadcast standard but it is as well a very mature tech that is anyway present in all TV with the latest revision that matches your location.
 The features that start to make sense are, in my mind, the ability to reproduce 3D content and the connectivity/Smart functions.
 Apart that, I see only the display technology that matters.
 Let’s start with that one.

 CRT (Cathode Ray Tube)